duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/36_rl_baseline.md

 - (more sophisticated) Use a different/bigger convnet for your actor/critic.
 And add better initialization.
 - (super sophistacted) Use the ground truth from the simulator to construct a better reward
 - (crazy sophisticated) Use an entirely different training algorithm - like PPO, A2C, or DQN.
 Go nuts.
 But this might take significant time, even if you're familiar with the matter.

-## Optional: track experiment progress with HyperDash

-Install Hyperdash (an open source experiment tracker and plotting tool), and create a profile or login (for more info check out [hyperdash.io](https://hyperdash.io)

-    pip install hyperdash && hyperdash signup # for conda users
-    # OR for system-wide installation
-    sudo pip install hyperdash && hyperdash signup

-Install the HyperDash app for Android/iOS.
-You can follow the progress of he various experiments there and you'll get a push notification when your experiment finishes or breaks for some reason.